platformps/casestudy.fullstack_webapplication/README.md

 # My Blog

 * **Description** - This is my blog that I got from https://nakov.com/blog/2016/08/05/creating-a-blog-system-with-spring-mvc-thymeleaf-jpa-and-mysql/
+* **Things Added** - The tutorial being old and largely unfinished, I added security, create/edit/index of posts along with controllers.
 * **Features**- This is a skeleton/vanilla blog system and it allows freedom of speech.